A craft event for families and children to enjoy on Halloween

 The second factor is commercialization .

-Like Christmas and Valentine's Day, Halloween has expanded into a consumer event as companies have actively got involved.
+Like Christmas and Valentine's Day, Halloween has expanded as a consumer event as companies have actively participated.

-In particular, sales of costumes, sweets, and decorations peak every autumn, and it is customary for Halloween-related products to line store shelves.
+In particular, sales of costumes, sweets, and decorations reach their peak every autumn, and it is customary for Halloween-related products to be lined up in stores.

 The third factor is the costume culture .